Privacy Policy

 How Citizens Advice Plymouth collect your information

 This will depend on which service you are accessing; for national services please see the national Citizens Advice privacy notice.
-If you contact our service directly, we will ask you for information about yourself in order to provide you with tailored advice.
+If you contact our service directly, we will ask you for information about yourself to provide you with tailored advice.

 If you have been referred to our Utilities services by your energy provider, with your permission we will access your account information so that we can effectively advise you.
 All other information would be provided by you directly during your contact with us.